 Type 1 diabetes (T1D) results from destruction of insulin producing beta cells by the body's own immune system (autoimmunity).
 We do not fully understand what causes this type of diabetes and why there is variation in age of onset and severity between people who develop the disease.
-The aim of this work is to study very unusual people who develop T1D and/or autoimmune diseases extremely young and compare them to people diagnosed with diabetes older or not caused by autoimmunity.
+The aim of this work is to study very unusual people who develop T1D and/or autoimmune diseases extremely young as babies under 2 years of age.

-Very few people with T1D are diagnosed so early in life.
+Very few people develop autoimmunity so early in life.
 We think that, for the condition to have developed that early, they must have a very unusual or extreme form of autoimmunity.
 Sometimes this is caused by a spelling mistake inherited in a single gene but sometimes the cause is not obvious even after genetic testing.
 Studying the immune system of people with very early-onset diabetes might help us to learn a lot about the disease, especially if we can compare them with children that have had normal early life development of their immune system.

-Why have I been invited?
+Why has your child been invited?

-You have been invited into this study because you were diagnosed with T1D or developed autoimmunity very young and were referred to the Exeter Molecular Genetics Laboratory or to Professor Oram by your clinician or GP to investigate the cause.
+Your child has been invited into this study because they were diagnosed with T1D in their early life and were referred to the Exeter Molecular Genetics Laboratory or to Professor Oram by your child's clinician or GP to investigate the cause.